Dagobah369/UNI-Unity-Normalization-Interface/README.md

 All information is available in the document UNI (Unity Normalization Interface) Part I: Arithmetic basis of UNI
-Part II: Application of UNI to natural numbers, prime numbers, and Riemann zeros All results presented are fully reproducible.
+Part II: Application of UNI to natural numbers, prime numbers, and Riemann zeros

+All results presented are fully reproducible.
 The Python script is documented and allows any reader to reproduce the calculations, modify parameters, and independently verify the results.
-The document UNI (Unity Normalization Interface) and the Python scripts (ARI.py, ANA.py) are available on GitHub at the following address: https://github.com/Dagobah369/Dagobah369-UNI-Unity-Normalization-Interface It should be noted that the zeros6.txt file (Odlyzko) serves only as an independent external comparison and that no external information affects the autonomous generation. https://www-users.cse.umn.edu/~odlyzko/zeta_tables/ Thank you very much in advance for your comments, opinions, and suggestions.
+The document UNI (Unity Normalization Interface) and the Python scripts (ARI.py, ANA.py) are available on GitHub at the following address: https://github.com/Dagobah369/Dagobah369-UNI-Unity-Normalization-Interface

+It should be noted that the zeros6.txt file (Odlyzko) serves only as an independent external comparison and that no external information affects the autonomous generation. https://www-users.cse.umn.edu/~odlyzko/zeta_tables/
-Best regards,
-Andy

 Results Table
 ARI.py (arithmetic)